MystenLabs/sui/crates/sui-framework/docs/sui_system_state_inner.md

  Whether the system is running in a downgraded safe mode due to a non-recoverable bug.
  This is set whenever we failed to execute advance_epoch, and ended up executing advance_epoch_safe_mode.
  It can be reset once we are able to successfully execute advance_epoch.
- TODO: Down the road we may want to save a few states such as pending gas rewards, so that we could redistribute them.
+ MUSTFIX: We need to save pending gas rewards, so that we could redistribute them.
 </dd>
 <dt>
 <code>epoch_start_timestamp_ms: u64</code>